 Schools and other educational organizations need to be smart with their budgets.
 That's why it's important for them to invest in a cost-effective 2FA solution like UserLock.
 It helps them get the most out of their money while still keeping their security strong.
 UserLock offers an annual subscription-based licensing system with full technical support and access to all major updates.
 You can request a quote here.

 User accounts in Active Directory are vulnerable to unauthorized access without 2FA.
 This can potentially result in sensitive information exposure, as well as penalties for failure to meet compliance standards.
 By limiting the scope of access, even beyond 2FA, UserLock effectively stops the threat actor before they can do any harm.

 UserLock seamlessly integrates with Active Directory to provide 2FA and comprehensive access management for all Windows logins and remote desktop connections.
 It can be applied to remote access requests, so you only need one MFA solution for both on-site and off-site users.
-Start a free trial today and see how UserLock protects your Active Directory from unauthorized access.

-This article was originally published on eSchoolNews here.
+A version of this article was originally published on eSchoolNews here.